-The RICE protocol — Rest, Ice, Compression, Elevation — has been the most popular treatment method for acute musculoskeletal injuries since Dr. Gabe Mirkin coined the term in his popular 1978 Sportsmedicine Book.
-Ubiquitous amongst healthcare and athletics alike, RICE works well to quickly reduce symptoms so we can get back to whatever we were doing before we were injured.
-But is this our best course for optimal healing?
-It might be more appropriate short-term if you’re an athlete who needs to get back on the field for an important game.
-But for most of us, the goal should be to heal optimally and completely.
-The RICE protocol (and the sports medicine paradigm that has followed) has been further researched by many (see Iced!
-The Illusionary Treatment Option by Gary Reinl) to reveal that rest and ice can actually delay and diminish healing.
-When presented with this new information in 2015, Dr. Mirkin publicly recanted his original stance on RICE (and even wrote the foreword to Reinl’s 2nd edition of Iced!), yet the RICE protocol remains widely used today.
+The RICE method — Rest, Ice, Compression, Elevation — has been a popular treatment method for injuries since Dr. Gabe Mirkin coined the term in his 1978 book Sportsmedicine Book.
+Used in both healthcare and athletics settings, RICE can help to quickly reduce symptoms of pain and swelling.
+But is ‘quickly reducing symptoms’ the best way to heal an injury?
+Or should the goal be to heal optimally and completely?
+The RICE protocol has been thoroughly researched and ironically it turns out that rest (immobilization) and ice can actually delay and diminish healing.
+When presented with this new information in 2015, Dr. Mirkin publicly recanted his original stance on RICE, yet the RICE protocol remains widely used today.

-The use of ice to treat medical injuries first appeared in the 1960s after it was used to help preserve the tissue of a severed limb.
-A 12-year-old boy became a “medical miracle” after he was the first individual to have a major limb successfully reattached to his body.
-The procedure’s success story spread quickly and soon became a global phenomenon.
-As this story was told and retold to the public, mostly by those not directly involved in the surgery, some details were changed and complex ideas were distilled into tidbits more palatable to the general public.
-Soon enough, the use of ice for tissue preservation prior to limb-reattachment surgery somehow transformed into using ice for any and every injury, and this philosophy remains obviously prominent to this day.
+The use of ice for treating medical injuries originated in the 1960s when it was used to preserve the tissue of a severed limb.
+A remarkable medical breakthrough occurred when a 12-year-old boy became the first person to have a major limb (arm) successfully reattached to his body.
+The news of this successful procedure quickly spread around the world, capturing public attention.
+However, as the story was retold by those not directly involved in the surgery, some details were altered and complex medical concepts were simplified for the general public.
+Over time, one documented case of successfully using ice for tissue preservation prior to limb reattachment surgery was mistakenly generalized to applying ice to all types of injuries to facilitate healing.
+This belief continues to be widespread even today.

-Ice and Rest Interrupt Inflammation and Delay Healing
+Ice and Immobilization Interrupt Inflammation and Delay Healing

-Periods of rest (non-weight bearing) are often necessary following an acute musculoskeletal injury and can help to prevent further exacerbation of injury, but do not actually enhance or accelerate the recovery process.
-As previously mentioned, the lymphatic system requires muscle contraction to evacuate waste products from the injured area.
-So immobilizing the injured area actually enables congestion and stagnation, significantly reducing the capacity to drain excess fluid.
-This prevents completion of the inflammatory phase and thus progression to the repair and remodeling phases.
+Resting, particularly by avoiding putting weight on the injured area, can be necessary to prevent further damage.
+However, it does not actually enhance or accelerate the recovery process.
+As mentioned before, the lymphatic system relies on muscle contractions to remove waste products from the injured area.
+Immobilizing the injured area can result in congestion and stagnation, impeding the drainage of excess fluid.
+This prevents the completion of the inflammatory phase, which in turn hinders the progression to the repair and remodeling phases of healing.

 Elevation & Compression

-Although not a part of the RICE protocol, anti-inflammatory medications like NSAIDs (Ibuprofen, Motrin) are also ubiquitously recommended for the management and treatment of musculoskeletal injuries.
-It’s important to know the mechanisms of these medications so you can better align their use with your own healing goals.
-NSAIDs block the synthesis of prostaglandins, which initiate inflammation, and thus can be effective in temporarily reducing inflammation as well as symptoms of pain and swelling.
-But as we’ve already learned, inflammation is an essential part of the healing process.
-NSAIDs can also inhibit the formation of bone callus during healing fractures and inhibit proper healing of tendons after tears.
-Acetaminophen (Tylenol) works slightly differently and can help to reduce pain and fever without necessarily interfering with the inflammatory process as much.
+In addition to the RICE protocol, anti-inflammatory medications such as NSAIDs (e.g., Ibuprofen, Motrin) are commonly recommended for managing musculoskeletal injuries.
+It’s important to understand how these medications work so that you can align their use with your healing goals.
+NSAIDs function by blocking the production of prostaglandins, which are responsible for initiating inflammation.
+Consequently, they can temporarily reduce inflammation, as well as alleviate pain and swelling.
+However, as we’ve discussed earlier, inflammation plays a vital role in the healing process.
+NSAIDs can interfere with fracture healing and impede proper tendon healing following tears.
+Acetaminophen (Tylenol) works differently from NSAIDs.
+It primarily helps to reduce pain and fever without significantly affecting the inflammatory process.

-And yet masking pain signals can have its own downsides as well.
-Pain hurts, but it’s also a helpful sign to make us aware of when we may be damaging or injuring ourselves.
-By blocking pain, we take away this awareness and ultimately run the risk of further injury.
-NSAIDs, like many other medications, also can have a myriad of side effects—but that’s a discussion for another blog post.
+However, it’s essential to recognize that masking pain signals can have its drawbacks.
+Pain serves as a valuable warning sign, alerting us when we may be damaging or injuring ourselves.
+By suppressing pain, we lose this awareness and run the risk of further injury.
+Moreover, like many other medications, NSAIDs can have various side effects, but discussing them in detail goes beyond the scope of this article.

-People love their acronyms, and if RICE won’t cut it, try “HEAT” or “PEACE and LOVE” on for size.
-HEAT stands for: Heat, Exercise, Analgesics, and Topicals.
+We love our acronyms, and if RICE won’t cut it, you can consider alternative approaches like “HEAT” or “PEACE and LOVE.”
+HEAT stands for Heat, Exercise, Analgesics, and Topicals.
 Ice can be useful immediately following an injury to help temporarily numb the pain and slow down any potential excess bleeding into the surrounding tissues, but for many injuries, the actual bleeding stops within minutes to hours after the initial injury.
 Starting within 24-48 hours after most injuries, heat alone or intermittent cold alternating with heat applications (5-10 minutes at a time) can be used to help reduce the potential for stagnation and congestion while encouraging adequate healthy blood flow.
-Good circulation is essential to healing, and often the structures of the foot and ankle we’re trying to heal aren’t well vascularized (think ligaments, tendons, joints, fascia), so maintaining adequate blood flow is vital.
-For some, heat can also be just as effective in temporarily relieving pain as ice.
+Good circulation is crucial for healing, especially in less vascularized areas like ligaments, tendons, joints, and fascia.
+Heat can also temporarily relieve pain for some individuals.

-PEACE represents a thoughtful approach for immediately following an acute injury and stands for Protect, Elevate, Avoid anti-inflammatory modalities, Compress, and Educate.
-Patient education is essential for long-term success.
-LOVE helps guide the more rehabilitative aspect of recovery and stands for Load, Optimism, Vascularization, and Exercise.
-When returning to activity, it’s important to manage load and not do too much too fast or risk re-injury.
-We’ve touched and blood supply and exercise already, but optimism (like Education) is an underrated factor to sustained treatment success.
-I hope more will realize that we are our own best healers—and instead of interrupting nature and suppressing our healing, we should learn to encourage and facilitate our healing processes.
+PEACE is a thoughtful approach for immediately following an acute injury and stands for Protect, Elevate, Avoid anti-inflammatory modalities, Compress, and Educate.
+Patient education is crucial for long-term success.
+On the other hand, LOVE guides the rehabilitative aspect of recovery, standing for Load, Optimism, Vascularization, and Exercise.
+When resuming activity, it’s important to manage the load and avoid overexertion to prevent re-injury.
+Optimism, along with education, plays a significant role in successful treatment outcomes.
+It’s essential to recognize that we are our own best healers, and rather than impeding or suppressing our natural healing processes, we should learn to support and facilitate them.
 For more information about how to help heal your specific injury, please consult with your holistically-minded physician or reach out to us at Northwest Foot & Ankle.

 - 1. Scialoia, D. The R.I.C.E Protocol is a MYTH: A Review and Recommendations.
 The Sport Journal.
 2020.
 Vol. 22.